 Boxing is an intense sport that creates substantial aerobic exercise and stress on the body.
-With each punch or other movement in boxing, you place demand on your muscles, especially in your arms and hands.
+With each punch and block in boxing, you place demand on your muscles, especially in your shoulders, arms and hands.

 As a result, you may notice that you have shaking hands after a fight or a training session.
 Gradually increasing the intensity of your workout, staying hydrated and having a healthy diet will help prevent from shaking after exercise.

 Shaking From Muscle Exhaustion

 When you perform a movement, such as a jab in boxing, your muscles contract in groups called motor units.
 Each unit consists of a group of muscle cells that receive a message to contract from a nerve cell or neuron.
 Normally, when all motor units are working, the jab or other movement happens smoothly.

 However, as you stress and exhaust your muscles, some motor units will temporarily stop working.
 When this happens, your movements may become jerky and you will notice your hands and arms shaking.

 This is a temporary symptom caused by fatigue.
 Shaking after exercise will stop after rest.
 You can help prevent and reduce shaking by taking a break between rounds or exercise sets.

 Proper nutrition is key to maintaining your energy and recovering faster.
 It will also help prevent your hands shaking after boxing.
 Eating before your workout or fight will help you keep your blood sugar and energy up.
 Mayo Clinic recommends eating a snack or small meal one to four hours before training.
 Examples of healthy choices include a turkey sandwich or Greek yogurt and fruit.

 Eating after a workout will help your body recover and replenish the carbs you burned off.
 The Hospital for Special Surgery recommends eating within one hour of finishing your training session.